rounded corner photo collage of First Light images on a slant

 Catch them in the theatre on Saturday nights only.

-Sundays: Attend mass at Martyrs’ Shrine
+Sundays: Attend Mass at Martyrs’ Shrine

-Celebrate the beginning of advent by taking part in a special mass inside the beautiful church at Martyrs’ Shrine.
+Celebrate the beginning of advent by taking part in a special Mass inside the beautiful church at Martyrs’ Shrine.

-Time and details are to be confirmed, but all are welcome to attend this ceremony.
 No registration is require, though space is limited.

 Dining options